-Attorneys from other EU member states may practice in Slovenia under the name "attorneys" after three years of continuous practice in Slovenia under the title obtained in their own country. (b) Pro Bono Practice and Culture Describe the rules that regulate the provision of pro bono legal services e.g. any explicit regulation or limitation on providing free legal services in some or all contexts, details of any mandatory or minimum fees imposed on provision of legal services.
+Attorneys from other EU member states may

+practice in Slovenia under the name "attorneys" after three years of continuous practice in Slovenia under the title obtained in their own country. (b) Pro Bono Practice and Culture Describe the rules that regulate the provision of pro bono legal services e.g. any explicit regulation or limitation on providing free legal services in some or all contexts, details of any mandatory or minimum fees imposed on provision of legal services.
 Under the Lawyers' Tariff of 2014, lawyers in Slovenia are required to charge a minimum tariff for legal work but may provide free legal services to socially disadvantaged and impoverished individuals.
-Nonetheless, lawyers are required to charge VAT on pro bono service if they issue an invoice to the client (even if the invoice is later written off or not paid by the client), although lawyers who provide free services to defendants in criminal cases may not have to charge VAT on their services .
+Nonetheless, lawyers are required to charge VAT on pro bono service if they issue an invoice to the client (even if the invoice is later written off or not paid by the client), although lawyers who provide free services to defendants in criminal cases may not have to charge VAT on their services 6 .
 For the avoidance of doubt, lawyers who provide free pro bono services and do not issue an invoice to their pro bono clients are not required to charge VAT.
 2. Are lawyers required by such rules to work a minimum number of pro bono hours?
 If so, how many?
 There are no requirements for lawyers in Slovenia to work a minimum number of pro bono hours.
 3. Are aspiring lawyers required to complete a minimum number of hours of pro bono legal services in order to become licensed lawyers?
 There are no requirements for aspiring lawyers to complete a minimum number of hours of pro bono legal services in Slovenia in order to become licensed lawyers.
 4. What are the main areas of law which require or present opportunities for the provision of pro bono legal services?
 What are the major unmet legal needs?
-Slovenia are: immigration law; legal advice to and Lawyers in Slovenia rarely take on some of the most challenging cases pro bono (such as providing services to individuals in rural areas) due to the difficulties in communicating with clients, who lack access to internet, are poorly educated or unaware of their rights and legal options.
-5. Who are the main providers of pro bono lega services? e.g., NGOs, governmental or other public services, schools and universities, private law firms (local or international) or corporate organizations?
+Areas where pro bono work would be welcome in Slovenia are: immigration law; legal advice to and representation of civil society organizations, including NGOs that work on climate change, hate speech cases, and generally provision of legal advice to socially deprived groups.
+Lawyers in Slovenia rarely take on some of the most challenging cases pro bono (such as providing services to individuals in rural areas) due to the difficulties in communicating with clients, who lack access to internet, are poorly educated or unaware of their rights and legal options.
+5. Who are the main providers of pro bono legal services? e.g., NGOs, governmental or other Pro bono legal services are most likely to be administered by "candidate" lawyers, and many public services, schools and universities, private law firms (local or international) or corporate organizations?